How much travel expenses can I apply for?

 How long can the lifespan of my project be?

-The experiments funded in the first open call will be conducted during the first 2017.
-The lifespan of each experiment may vary from a few weeks to several months.
+The experiments in the open call will be conducted for a number of weeks or months according to the agreement reached.
 6 months is the maximum duration.

 Can I manage who the results of my experiment are shared with?

-You are required to inform us of all results of your experiment and such information could be included in the project deliverables and material for review meetings with the European Comission.
-However, for the purpose of further development etc. you may mark your results as “confidential” or “secret”, and they will accordingly be treated by us as confidential information under the terms of the Experiment Agreement and Extensions Agreement.
+You are required to inform us of all results of your experiment.
+However, for the purpose of further development etc. you may mark your results as “confidential” or “secret”, and they will accordingly be treated by us as confidential information under the terms of the Experiment Agreement.